stlpublicradio/weather-newsrooms-nicar25/README.md

 - Set up Github with the settings you need
 - Make it go!

-### Quick demo of the bot

-- Pencils down
-- Using my code and my personal Slack account
-- Run the action

 ### The slides: A visual guide for where everthing lives

 [Slides are here](./slides.pdf).